November is late autumn in France, and temperatures dip as if making way for winter.

 3. Visit Metz

-When visiting France in November, make time to wander to an off the beaten track.
+When visiting France in November, make time to wander off the beaten track.

 Consider a visit to the often-overlooked historic city of Metz, in the Grand Est region.